What is Corporate Governance? Definition, Principles & Importance

 4. Risk, strategy, and technology governance

-Board members should be able to align the strategy with long-term goals, while actively managing risks such as cybersecurity, data integrity, and emerging technologies such as AI.
+Board members should align the strategy with the company’s long-term goals.
+They must also actively manage risks like cybersecurity, data integrity, and emerging technologies such as AI.

 5. Executive compensation

 Compensation should align with performance and company objectives.
-Oversight committees can be used to find the proper balance.
+Oversight committees help find the proper balance.

 6. Shareholder engagement

 Good governance involves listening to investors, including the activists.
-Dealing with concerns builds stronger relationships, boosts confidence, and strengthens the company’s position in proxy seasons and long-term success.
+Handling concerns improves relationships and increases confidence.
+It also strengthens the company’s position during proxy seasons and supports long-term success.

 Challenges of Corporate Governance